-The creation of the Cider Institute was born out of the rapid growth within the cider industry and the recognition of how little education opportunities exist to train new cidermakers.
-What has started as a casual discussion amongst colleagues has morphed into a more organized effort to drive forward cider education and research.Learn more
+The creation of the Cider Institute was born out of the rapid growth within the cider industry and the recognition of how little education opportunities exist to train new cider makers.
+What has started as a casual discussion amongst colleagues has morphed into an organized effort to drive forward cider education and research.Learn more

-Beginning with a Foundation Course that is currently being taught through our academic partners, including Cornell University, Oregon State University, Washington State University and Brock University, the Cider Institute is developing concrete relationships with education partners to help them better understand the opportunities and risks facing the industry as a whole.
-Cider Institute Certification is offered as an option to all students completing these programs as a way to develop new talent from within the industry.LEARN MORE
+Beginning with a Foundation Course that is currently being taught through our Training Providers- including Cornell University, Oregon State University, Washington State University and Brock University - the Cider Institute is developing concrete relationships with education partners to help them better understand the opportunities and risks facing the industry as a whole.
+The Cider & Perry Production Certificate Program is offered as an option to all students completing these programs as a way to develop new talent from within the industry.LEARN MORE

 At CiderCon 2016 it was agreed upon to form the Cider Institute of North America in recognition of the need and demand for training and development of cider production skills.

-In addition to developing & providing training from foundation skills through to Master Cider Maker, this initiative will also look to facilitate and develop other mechanisms for skills & technology development & transfer.
+In addition to developing & providing training from Foundation skills through Advanced to Master Cider Maker™, this initiative will also look to facilitate and develop mechanisms for skills & technology development & transfer.

-To drive this initiative forward, an initial group board has been formed to include members of the North American Cider Industry, Cider & Perry Academy (CPAC), New York State Agricultural Experiment Station (NYSAES) and the Northwest Agriculture Business Center (NABC).
-We have two education partners currently on the board from Oregon State University and Cornell University.
+To drive this initiative forward, a board of directors was formed to include members of the North American Cider Industry, Cider & Perry Academy (CPAC), Cornell University, and the Northwest Agriculture Business Center (NABC).
+We have additional education partners on our curriculum planning team from Brock University and Washington State University.

 The specific functions of The Cider Institute are to:

-• Provide a mechanism to identify & prioritize training & skills development needs on behalf of the cider industry.
-From start-ups to established businesses (large & small-scale).
-Also acts in an advocacy capacity as appropriate.
+• Provide a mechanism to identify & prioritize training & skills development needs on behalf of the cider industry, from start-ups to established businesses (large & small-scale).
+CINA also acts in an advocacy capacity as appropriate.

-• In conjunction with CPAC and training providers, develop a set of standards for assessment and registration fees for the various levels of certification.
+• In conjunction with CPAC and Training Providers, the Cider Institute will develop standards for assessment, curriculum, and registration fees for the various levels of certification.

 • Provide accreditation and act as the Examination Board for cider production training programs.
 Certifications are awarded to those cider & perry producers who meet the necessary standards.

-• Approve, oversee, advise, guide and liaise with training providers and tutors.
+• Approve, oversee, advise, guide and liaise with Training Providers and instructors.

-• Undertake an ongoing review of the training programs, assessment standards and certification being offered.
+• Undertake an ongoing review of the training programs, assessment standards and certifications being offered.

-• Identify and support research into cider & perry production, pomology, orcharding and marketing.
+• Identify and support research in cider & perry production, pomology, orcharding, and marketing.

-In addition to the role that training providers and tutors will undertake, additional mechanisms will be developed and established for skills, knowledge & technology transfer.
-Based on a 'one-stop-shop' model operated in the UK and similar initiatives for other industry sectors, these SKTTCs will include:
+In addition to the role that Training Providers and instructors will undertake, additional mechanisms will be developed and established for skills, knowledge & technology transfer.
+Based on the "one-stop-shop" model operated in the UK and similar initiatives for other industry sectors, these SKTTCs will include:

 • Pilot-scale cider production facilities & equipment for use in hands-on training and initial start-up incubation.
 The